aliciaguerra/JavaTutorials/BasicOperators.md

 - /=
   Divide and assignment operator, it divides left operand with right operand and assign the result to the left operand.
   C/=A is equivalent to C=C/A
+- %=
+  Modulus and assignment operator, it takes modulus using 2 operands and assigns the result to the left operand C%=A is equivalent to C=C%A
+- <<=
+  Left shift and assignment operator
+  Example: C <<= 2 is the same as C =<< 2
+- >>=
+  Right shift AND assignment operator
+  Example: C>>=2 is the same as C=C>>2
+- &=
+  Bitwise AND assignment operator.
+  C&=2 is same as C=C&2
+- ^=
+  bitwise exclusive OR and assignment operator
+  Example: bitwise exclusive or and assignment operator
+- |=
+  bitwise inclusive OR and assignment operator

+#Conditional Operator (?:)
+Conditional operator is also known as the ternary operator.
+This operator consists of three operands and is used to evaluate boolean expressions.
+The goal of the operator is to decide which value should be assigned to the variable.

+                       variable x = (expression) ? value if true: value if false

+Following is the example:

+                      public class Test {
+                        public static void main(String args[]) {
+                         int a, b;
+                         a = 10;
+                         b = (a==1) ?
+20:30;
+                         System.out.println("Value of b is:" + b);

+                         b = (a==10) ?
+20:30;
+                         System.out.println("Value of b is:" + b);
+                              }
+                        }

+#instanceOf operator
+The operator is used only for object reference variables.
+The operator checks whether the object is of a particular type (class type or interface type). instanceOf operator is written as:

+                       (Object reference variable) instanceof (class/interface type)

+If the object referred by the variable on the left side of the operator passes the Is-A check for the class/interface type on the right side, then the result be true.
+Following is true:

+                         public class Test {
+                          public static void main(String args[]) {
+                           String name="James";
+                           //following will return true since name is type of String boolean result = name instanceOf String;
+                           System.out.println(result);
+                               }
+                          }

+The following would produce the result:

+                          true

+This operator would still return true if the object being compared is the assignment compatible with the type on the right.
+Following is one more example:

+                         class Vehicle() {
+                          public class Car extends Vehicle {
+                           public static void main(String args[]) {
+                           Vehicle a = new Car();
+                           boolean result = a instaceof Car;
+                           System.out.println(result);
+                            }
+                         }

+This would produce the following result:

+                          true

+#Precedence of Java operators
+Operator precedence determines the grouping of terms in an expression.
+This affects how an expression is evaluated.
+Certain operators have higher precedence than others; for example, the multiplication operator has higher precedence than the addition operator.

+For example, x=7+3*2; here x is assigned 13, not 20 because operator * has higher precedence than +, so it first gets multiplied with 3*2 and then adds into 7.

+Hence, operators with the highest precedence appear at the bottom of the table, those with the lowest appear at the bottom.
+Within an expression, higher precedence operators will be evaluated first.

+Category                  Operator                   Associativy
+Postfix               ()[].(dot operator)           left to right Unary                 ++--!~                        right to left Multiplication        */%                           left to right Additive              +-                            left to right Shift                 >> >>> <<                     left to right Relational            > >= < <=                     left to right Equality              == !=                         left to right BitWise AND           !                             left to right BitWise xOR           ^                             left to right Bitwise OR            |                             left to right Logical AND           &&                            left to right Logical OR            ||                            left to right Conditional           ?:                            right to left Assignment            = += -= *= /=                 right to left